-Regent Scott noted that the following items are found on the Consent Agenda:
+Regent Scott noted that the following item is found on the Consent Agenda:

-- TSUS: Addition to 2022-2027 Capital Improvements Program - TSUS: Addition to 2023-2028 Capital Improvements Program
+TSUS: Additions to 2022-2027 Capital Improvements Program

-These items were voted on and passed under the approval of the Consent Agenda.
-These items can be found immediately following the meeting minutes.
+This item was voted on and passed under the approval of the Consent Agenda.
+This item can be found immediately following the meeting minutes.